valantic/spartacus-blueprint/README.md

-# Getting Started With Schematics
+# Getting Started With Spartacus Schematics

 This repository is a Custom Schematics implementation for Angular/Spartacus Blueprints from Valantic Spartacus Base Setup.